Divorce Documents You Will Need

 - Documentation regarding the cost and nature of your health insurance coverage

-2. Any securities, stocks, bonds, notes or obligations, certificates of deposit owned or held by you for the benefit of your minor child(ren), 401k statements, IRA statements and pension plan statements for all accounts listed on your financial statement.
+- Statements for the past three years for: all bank accounts held in your name, in the name of another person, or held by you for the benefit of your child; any securities, stocks, bonds, notes or obligations, certificates of deposit owned or held by you for the benefit of your child, 401k statements, IRA statements, and pension plan statements for all accounts listed on your financial statement.

-- Copies of any financial statement or statement of assets and liabilities that you have prepared or made within the last three (3) years
+- Copies of any financial statement or statement of assets and liabilities you have prepared or made within the last three years

 - Real estate documents and registration statements for vehicles